Billie Eilish: The World's a Little Blurry

-Billie Eilish: The World's a Little Blurry is a 2021 American documentary film directed by R. J. Cutler and centered around singer-songwriter Billie Eilish.
+Billie Eilish: The World's a Little Blurry is a 2021 American documentary film written and directed by R. J. Cutler and centered around singer-songwriter Billie Eilish.
 The film details Eilish's rise to fame since the release of her 2016 single "Ocean Eyes" and the creative process behind Eilish's debut studio album When We All Fall Asleep, Where Do We Go?
-(2019), with the title referencing a lyric from the album track "Ilomilo".
+(2019), with the title referencing a lyric from the album track "ilomilo".
 The film was released in select theaters via Neon and on Apple TV+ on February 26, 2021.

 Synopsis

 Rather than a linear narrative, the film follows several intertwining plot threads in a stream-of-consciousness style.